-- Explain the concept's potential to be disruptive compared to existing or emerging technologies. - To the extent possible, provide quantitative metrics in a table that compares the proposed technology concept to current and emerging technologies and to the Technical Performance Targets in Section I.E of the FOA.
+- Clearly identify the problem to be solved with the proposed technology concept. - Describe how the proposed effort represents an innovative and potentially transformational solution to the technical challenges posed by the FOA. - Explain the concept's potential to be disruptive compared to existing or emerging technologies. - To the extent possible, provide quantitative metrics in a table that compares the proposed technology concept to current and emerging technologies and to the Technical Performance Targets in Section I.F of the FOA.

 c.
-PROPOSED WORK
+Proposed Work

 - Describe the final deliverable(s) for the project and the overall technical approach used to achieve project objectives. - Discuss alternative approaches considered, if any, and why the proposed approach is most appropriate for the project objectives. - Describe the background, theory, simulation, modeling, experimental data, or other sound engineering and scientific practices or principles that support the proposed approach.
-Provide specific examples of supporting data and/or appropriate citations to the scientific and technical literature. - Describe why the proposed effort is a significant technical challenge and the key technical risks to the project.
+Provide specific examples of supporting data and/or appropriate citations to the scientific and technical literature.

+- Describe why the proposed effort is a significant technical challenge and the key technical risks to the project.
 Does the approach require one or more entirely new technical developments to succeed?
 How will technical risk be mitigated? - Identify techno-economic challenges to be overcome for the proposed technology to be commercially relevant. - Estimated federal funds requested; total project cost including cost sharing.